pustotnik/zenmake/docs/buildconf.rst

     See some details :ref:`here<dependencies-subdirs>`.

-.. _buildconf-dependencies:
+.. _buildconf-edeps:

-dependencies
+edeps
 """"""""""""
     A `dict <buildconf-dict-def_>`_ with configurations of external non-system dependencies.
 Each such a dependency has own unique name which can be used in task parameter :ref:`use<buildconf-taskparams-use>`.

-    See full description of parameters :ref:`here<buildconf-dep-params>`.
+    See full description of parameters :ref:`here<buildconf-edep-params>`.
     Description of external dependencies is :ref:`here<dependencies-external>`.

 .. note::